Krintox/AgroGuard/README.md

    - Utilization of Proteus for hardware simulation, modeling the behavior of the embedded system and imaging components.

 2. **Microcontroller Simulation:**
-   - Simulation of a microcontroller (Arduino or Raspberry Pi) within Proteus.
+   - Simulation of a microcontroller (Arduino or Raspberry Pi or any relevant mc) within Proteus.

 3. **Programming Language:**
    - Use of C/C++ for simulating microcontroller behavior and implementing image processing algorithms.

-## How to Run the Simulation

-1. **Install Proteus:**
-   - Download and install Proteus from [Proteus Official Website](https://www.labcenter.com/).

-2. **Open Project File:**
-   - Open the project file `weed_detection_simulation.pdsprj` in Proteus.

-3. **Run Simulation:**
-   - Start the simulation to observe the virtual crop field, weed detection, and automated herbicide application.

 ## Use Cases